-Automatic classification methods make use of reflectance variations in different parts of the electromagnetic spectrum, and by active microwave and LiDAR sensors.
-For instance for flooding, Earth-observation satellites can be used in mapping historical events and sequential inundation phases, including duration, depth of inundation, and direction of current (Smith, 1997).
-Geomorphological information can be obtained using optical (LANDSAT, SPOT, IRS, ASTER) and microwave (ERS, RADARSAT, ENVISAT, PALSAR) data (Marcus and Fonstad, 2008).
-The use of optical satellite data is often hampered by the presence of clouds, and hazard mapping is also hampered in areas with vegetation cover.
-Synthetic Aperture Radar (SAR) is therefore a better tool for mapping hazard events, such as floods (Schumann et al., 2007).
+Automated classification methods make use of reflectance variations in different parts of the electromagnetic spectrum, and by data collected from active microwave and light detection and ranging (LiDAR) sensors.
+For flooding applications, Earth-observation satellites can be used for mapping historical events and sequential inundation phases, including duration, depth of inundation, and direction of current (Smith, 1997).
+Geomorphological information can be obtained using optical (LANDSAT, SPOT, IRS, and ASTER) and microwave (ERS, RADARSAT, ENVISAT, and PALSAR) data (Marcus and Fonstad, 2008).
+The use of optical satellite data is commonly hampered by the presence of clouds, and hazard mapping is also hampered in areas with vegetation cover.
+The use of synthetic-aperture radar (SAR) data are therefore better for mapping hazard events such as floods (Schumann et al., 2007).

-Mapping of forest fires with satellite information is done by mapping the fires themselves using thermal sensors (Giglio and Kendall, 2001), or through the mapping of burnt areas (e.g., using MODIS or AVHRR which have a high temporal resolution (Trigg et al., 2005), or with SAR (Bourgeau-Chavez and Kasischke, 2002)).
+Mapping of forest fires with satellite information is done by mapping the fires themselves using thermal sensors (Giglio and Kendall, 2001), or through the mapping of burnt areas using MODIS or AVHRR, which have a high temporal resolution (Trigg et al., 2005), or with SAR (Bourgeau-Chavez and Kasischke, 2002).

-For visual interpretation of hazard phenomena that cannot be automatically obtained from satellite images (such as landslides) and for geomorphological interpretation of hilly and mountainous areas, stereoscopic imagery with a high to very high resolution is required (Metternicht et al., 2005).
-Very high resolution imagery (QuickBird, IKONOS, WorldView, GeoEye, SPOT-5, Resourcesat, Cartosat, Formosat and ALOS-PRISM) have become the best option now for visual mapping from satellite images, and the number of operational sensors with similar characteristics is growing year by year, as more countries are launching earth observation satellites with stereo capabilities and spatial resolution of 3 meters or better.
-The high costs may still be a limitation for obtaining these very high resolution images for particular study areas, especially for multiple dates after the occurrence of main triggering events such as tropical storms or cyclones.
-Automatic classification of landslides using digital airphotos and very high resolution satellite images has been applied successfully by Hervas et al., (2003), Barlow et al. (2006) and Martha et al. (2010).
+To facilitate visual interpretation of hazard phenomena that cannot be automatically obtained from satellite images (e.g., landslides) and for many geomorphological interpretations of hilly and mountainous areas, stereoscopic imagery with a high to very-high resolution is required (Metternicht et al., 2005).
+Very-high resolution imagery (QuickBird, IKO-NOS, WorldView, GeoEye, SPOT-5, Resourcesat, Cartosat, Formosat, and ALOS-PRISM) have currently become the best option for visual mapping from satellite imagery, and the number of operational sensors with similar characteristics is growing year by year as more countries are launching Earthobservation satellites with stereo capabilities and spatial resolutions of 3 m or better.
+The high costs may still be a limitation for obtaining high-resolution images for particular study areas, especially for multiple dates after the occurrence of main triggering events such as tropical storms or cyclones.
+Automatic classification of landslides using digital airphotos and very-high resolution satellite images has been applied successfully by Hervas et al. (2003), Barlow et al. (2006), and Martha et al. (2010).

-Hazard inventory databases should contain information for extended periods of time so that magnitude/frequency relationships can be analyzed.
-This requires the inclusion of both high frequency/low magnitude events for estimating hazards with a high probability of occurrence, but should also contain sufficient low frequency/high magnitude events to evaluate the hazard for extreme events as well.
-Therefore, apart from measuring, observing and mapping recent hazard events, it is of large importance to carry out extensive archive studies.
+Hazard inventory databases should contain information for extended periods of time so that magnitude/frequency relationships can be analysed.
+This requires the inclusion of high-frequency/low-magnitude events for estimating hazards with a high probability of occurrence, but should also contain sufficient low-frequency/high-magnitude events to evaluate the hazard for extreme events as well.
+Therefore, apart from measuring, observing, and mapping recent hazard events, it is very important to carry out extensive archive studies.
 For example, one of the most comprehensive projects for landslide and flood inventory mapping has been the AVI project in Italy (Guzzetti et al., 1994).
 Another example is from China where an analysis was made on extreme precipitation events based on datasets derived from Chinese historical documents over eastern China for the past 1500 years (Zheng et al., 2006).
 Hazard inventories can also be produced using participatory mapping and participatory GIS (PGIS).
-Participatory GIS involves communities in the production of spatial data and spatial decision-making.
-Local people could interpret the outputs from a GIS or contribute to it, for example by integrating participatory mapping of hazardous events to modify or update information in a GIS.
+PGIS involves communities in the production of spatial data and spatial decision-making.
+For example, local people can interpret the outputs from a GIS or contribute by integrating participatory mapping of hazardous events to modify or update information in a GIS database.
 Capturing local knowledge and combining it with other spatial information is a central objective.
-This process may assist communities to look at their environment and explore alternative scenarios based on understanding of their own goals, constraints and preferences (McCall, 2003; Peters Guarin et al., 2005).
+This process may assist communities to look at their environment and explore alternative scenarios based on understanding of their own goals, constraints, and preferences (McCall, 2003; Peters Guarin et al., 2005).